Low-Cost Privacy-Preserving Decentralized Learning: Convergence rate of

 This is exactly the term obtained in~\cite{koloskovaUnifiedTheoryDecentralized2020}'s Lemma 12 after unrolling the different terms, which is only needed when $\tau>1$.
 Thus, in our case, we can fall back to their proof using this approach.
-We just need to ensure Lemma 12's hypothesis are verified: \begin{itemize} \item $0<p\leq 1$ \item $\tau = 1 \geq 1$ \item $A',D' \geq 0$ \item $\set{\lr^2}_{t\leq0}$ is a $\frac{8}{p}$-slow decreasing sequence since it is a constant. \item $\set{w_t:= (1-a\lr)^{-(t+1)}}$ is a $\frac{16}{p}$-slow increasing sequence of weights \todo{Prove this, it is the same hypothesis as in the original paper, but it does not seem to be proved at any point in the paper.
-I'm assuming it is true for now.} \end{itemize}
+We just need to ensure Lemma 12's hypothesis are verified: \begin{itemize} \item $0<p\leq 1$ \item $\tau = 1 \geq 1$ \item $A',D' \geq 0$ \item $\set{\lr^2}_{t\leq0}$ is a $\frac{8}{p}$-slow decreasing sequence since it is a constant. \item $\set{w_t:= {(1-a\lr)}^{-(t+1)}}$ is a $\frac{16}{p}$-slow increasing sequence of weights. \end{itemize}

 Thus, we can have the same reasoning as the proof of Lemma 12 in~\cite{koloskovaUnifiedTheoryDecentralized2020}, and obtain the lemma's result with the following equation:

 for some constant E and stepsize $\lr\leq \frac{1}{16}\sqrt{\frac{pb}{D'B}}$